-Abstract-In this paper we propose an online algorithm for clustering channel-states and learning the associated achievable multiuser rates.
+Abstract-We propose an online algorithm for clustering channelstates and learning the associated achievable multiuser rates.
 Our motivation stems from the complexity of multiuser scheduling.
-For instance, MU-MIMO scheduling involves the selection of a user subset and associated rate selection each time-slot for varying channel states (the vector of quantized channels matrices for each of the users) - a complex integer optimization problem that is different for each channel states.
+For instance, MU-MIMO scheduling involves the selection of a user subset and associated rate selection each time-slot for varying channel states (the vector of quantized channels matrices for each of the users) - a complex integer optimization problem that is different for each channel state.
 Instead, our algorithm clusters the collection of channel states to a much lower dimension, and for each cluster provides achievable multiuser capacity trade-offs, which can be used for user and rate selection.

-Our algorithm uses a bandit approach, where it learns both the unknown partitions of the channel-state space (channel-state clustering) as well as the capacity region for each cluster along a pre-specified set of directions, by observing the success/failure of the scheduling decisions (e.g. through packet loss).
+Our algorithm uses a bandit approach, where it learns both the unknown partitions of the channel-state space (channel-state clustering) as well as the rate region for each cluster along a prespecified set of directions, by observing the success/failure of the scheduling decisions (e.g. through packet loss).
 We propose an epoch-greedy learning algorithm that achieves a sub-linear regret, given access to a class of classifying functions over the channelstate space.
-Finally, we empirically validate the performance of our algorithm through simulations.
+We empirically validate our approach on a highfidelity 5G New Radio (NR) wireless simulator developed within AT&T Labs.
+We show that our epoch-greedy bandit algorithm learns the channel-state clusters and the associated rate regions.
+Further, adaptive scheduling using this learned rate-region model (map from channel-state to the set of feasible rates) outperforms the corresponding hand-tuned static maps in multiple settings.
+Thus, we believe that auto-tuning cellular systems through learning-assisted scheduling algorithms can significantly improve performance in real deployments.

-Index Terms-Online Learning, Bandit Algorithms, Wireless Networks, Scheduling, Capacity Region
+Index Terms-Online Learning, Bandit Algorithms, Wireless Networks, Scheduling, Capacity Region, Auto-tuning